ScotGovAnalysis/good_practices/coding.md

 * R Projects act as your working directory, where the root is the directory created, or chosen, when setting up a new project.
 * Once you create a project it is easier to manage your files and folders and it’s easier to give it somebody as well.
-* With bigger projects, consider creating sub-folders for e.g. code (.R, .Rmd), data (.csv, .xlsx, .rds) and outputs (.docx, .png).
+* With bigger projects, consider creating sub-folders for e.g. code (.R, .Rmd), data (.csv, .data, .rds) and outputs (.docx, .png, .pdf).

 ## :heavy_check_mark: Code structure
 Once you have arranged the files and folders in a logical way, then comes the fact that the code itself should be arranged in such a way that feels easy to parse.
 Always remember: **Code is read more often then it’s written**.